The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity

-are the action integrals respectively of matter, vacuum and geometry; $L^M$ is the Lagrangian density of matter--gravity interaction as a function of $g^{\mu\nu}$ and a set of matter fields ${\boldsymbol\Psi}$; $\rho_{\hbox{ vac}}$ is the cosmological constant as potential--energy density of the vacuum; $R$ is the Ricci scalar (with negative sign convention) as a function of $g^{\mu\nu}$ and $\partial_\lambda g^{\mu\nu}$ .
+Now, let us decompose the total action integral in the form $A=A^M+A^G+A^V$, where are the action integrals respectively of matter, vacuum and geometry.
+Here, $L^M$ is the Lagrangian density of the interaction of $g^{\mu\nu}$ with a set of matter fields ${\boldsymbol\Phi}$, $R$ is the Ricci scalar (with the sign convention prescribed in \S\,\ref{beginning}) as a function of $g^{\mu\nu}(x)$ and $\partial_\lambda g^{\mu\nu}(x)$, and $\rho_{\hbox{ vac}}$ the cosmological constant as energy density of the vacuum.